rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

          Alex BIAS<br/>
         <p align="justify">
 <br>
+Hi everyone!
+I’m Alex.
+I’m completing an MPhil in Engineering for Sustainable Development.
+I’m a member of the Cambridge Climate Society, working towards increased sustainability education.
+Feel free to reach out with any questions or say hi if you see me around!
+<br><br>

 The Sports and Societies Officers are responsible for maintaining the gym and for overseeing Darwin’s sports and societies.
 They are also responsible for organising the Darwin-Wolfson Sports Day, a day of friendly competition against our sister college at Oxford, held every March.
 One officer is elected in November, and the other is elected in May.
         </p>
     </td></tr>